By Jesse Blake on | No Comments

-Since then, I've been working on Part Two of this series and I'm so excited to bring you some more fresh insight to creating beautiful images no matter what your surroundings.
-Like I've mentioned before, it only takes a small area and the right perspective and you can create beautiful images in places others have passed right over.
+Since then, I've been working on Part Two of this series and I am so excited to bring you some more fresh insight to creating beautiful images no matter what your surroundings, even a boring location.
+Like I mentioned before, it only takes a small area and the right perspective and you can create beautiful images in places others have passed right over.

 On one side of her, there were parked cars and on the other side of her there was a broken down truck and family.
 So for this image, I shot vertically between the two.
-I was able to do a few different poses here and they will make a pretty set of images in her session.
+I was able to do a few different poses with my senior here and they will make a pretty set of images in her session.

 For this next example, the final image is of another beautiful senior girl surrounded by lush green leaves tinged with red in places.
 The colors are lovely here and compliment her skin and hair well.
-Now, looking at the pull-back here, you can see this is nothing more than a small tree on a sidewalk.
+Now, looking at the pull-back, you can see this is nothing more than a small tree on a sidewalk.
 This is less than a block from the previous example.

-For this next example, we only had to move across the street from the previous example.
+For this next example, I only had to move across the street from the previous example.
 I placed her in the corner here and used the lines of the brick as part of the composition of this image.
-The lines work well in leading your eye to the subject.
+The leading lines work well in leading your eye to the subject.
 You can see from the pull-back image how I placed her against the wall.
 In this case, the pull-back image is also a final image from this session.

-Here for our next example, we were actually in the same parking lot as the first example in this article.
+In this next example, I was actually in the same parking lot as the first example.
 Against the brick wall, there are a few trees.
 At first glance, this location might be easy to overlook, but I use it quite frequently now and it produces lovely, lush images.

-Here, we have a lovely image of a little girl in a beautiful yellow dress, looking up at a stunning wall of vines extending up a pretty, yellow wall.
+Here is a lovely image of a little girl in a beautiful yellow dress, looking up at a stunning wall of vines extending up a pretty, yellow wall.
 As you can see from the pull-back, the yellow wall is actually the side of a house and the vines extend over a fence between the house and a neighboring business.

-As you can see from the pull-back, this area behind a local gas station is home to both the vines and the tires seen in these three previous examples.
-This would make a great location for a portion of a senior session because it offers such variety in one place and two outfits could easily be used.
+As you can see from the pull-back, this area behind a local gas station is home to both the vines from the previous examples and a more industrial looking rack of tires.
+This would make an ideal location for a senior session because it offers such variety in one place.

 My name is Jesse Blake and I am a photographer based out of Billings, Montana.
 I believe life as a photographer is about finding and celebrating the good in the world, in ourselves, and in others.
 Find me on Facebook or visit my website.
 Let's be friends.
-Follow me on Facebook and visit my website.